Leandro Muñoz: Early life

 Muñoz is the oldest child of Patricia Garcia-Muñoz and Louie Muñoz.
 He is the older brother of actors Carlo Muñoz and Angelo Muñoz.
 His father is a brother of actress Tita Muñoz.

 Personal life

 Muñoz, together with son, Frankie, from a previous relationship and brother Carlo and Carlo's then girlfriend Enid Reyes, moved to the United States in 2003 after the death of their father.

 Muñoz previously dated his Felina: Prinsesa ng mga Pusa co-star Iwa Moto and his Rod Santiago's The Sisters co-star Nadine Samonte during a brief return to acting.

 Muñoz is currently married to Sheryl Espero, a nurse, and has a son named Mason.
-Muñoz's first child, now Frankie, came out as transman.
+Muñoz's first son is named Frankie.